m-voit/concepts-of-programming-languages/study-project/paper.md

 Unfortunately recursion is less efficient than iteration.

 A technique for remedying the performance issues of recursion is called tail-call optimization (TCO).
-Without TCO, a new stack frame is added to the call stack each time a function is recursively called.
+Without TCO, a new stack frame is added to the call stack each time a function is called recursively.
-Therefore, the call stack grows with every function call and results in high memory consumption for deeply nested recursion functions.
+Therefore, the call stack grows with every function call and results in high memory consumption for deeply nested recursion.
 TCO prevents this by overwriting the unneeded stack frames of previous function calls.
 TCO is thus required for efficient functional programming.